Ultimate Guide To Buying a Stairlift

 - Continuous charging function: Some rails are fitted with a continuous charging system so that the lift will be charged no matter where it is parked along the rail.

-- Fold-up seats, footrests, and armrests: These help to ensure the seat doesn’t represent an obstacle or hazard when not in use.
+- Fold-up seats, footrests, and armrests: These help to ensure the seat doesn’t create an obstacle or hazard when not in use.

 - Safety sensors: Sensors detect obstacles in the lift’s path and signal the stairlift to stop.

-- Retractable seat belt: All lifts come with a seat belt as standard.
-A retractable belt is easy-to-use and is more aesthetically pleasing than a loose belt.
+- Retractable seat belt: All lifts come with a seat belt as a standard feature.
+A retractable seat belt is easy-to-use and is more aesthetically pleasing than a loose one.

 - Harness: A harness will give additional support in cases where a seat belt doesn’t offer enough.

 - Flip-up rail: Stairlift rails have to extend beyond the last step of your staircase to ensure the chair will transport the user safely to the top or bottom of the stairs.
-The last section of rail can be made to be foldable so that it can be stowed out of the way and not become a potential hazard.
+The last section of rail can be a folding rail so that it can be stowed out of the way and not become a potential safety hazard.

 - Remote controls: These enable you to “call” and “send” the lift where needed.